The Short-term Impact of Congestion Taxes on Ridesourcing Demand and Traffic Congestion: Evidence from Chicago: Results

-Third, we test whether our baseline results are robust against alternative model specifications, including the count data (Poisson) model setting, census-tract-year (traffic-segment-year) specific time trends, and weighting samples.
-In our baseline analysis, we employ Eq. \ref{eq1}, which assumes the error term follows a normal distribution, to analyze PUDO of ridesourcing trips.
-However, the assumption might be violated in the context of this study because PUDO of ridesourcing trips is quintessential count data, which take non-negative and discrete values (=1,2,3, …).
-Under the model specification of Ordinary Least Squares, the non-negative values might potentially be predicted as negative values, which is theoretically impossible.
-To alleviate this concern, we employ the Poisson regression model, which is exclusively developed for modeling count data, to scrutinize PUDO of ridesourcing trips.
-The Poisson regression model assumes the error term follows a Poisson distribution and adopts a natural log link function relating the linear predictor to the expected value of the distribution function.
-The first row of Table \ref{tab:Robustness check results: alternative model specifications} reports the corresponding results.
-We can see that using Poisson models yields estimated coefficients comparable to our baseline results.
+Third, we test whether our baseline results are robust against alternative model specifications, including the count data model setting, census-tract-year (traffic-segment-year) specific time trends, weighting samples, \xzhangadd{and additional control variables}. \xzhangadd{In our baseline analysis, we employ Eq. \ref{eq1}, i.e., the linear model with a logarithmic transformation of outcome variables, to analyze PUDOs of ridesourcing trips.
+As robustness checks, we alternatively utilize the negative binomial (NB) regression model, which is exclusively developed for modeling over-dispersed count data, to scrutinize the impact of the congestion tax on PUDOs of ridesourcing trips.} The first panel of Table \ref{tab:Robustness check results: alternative model specifications} reports the corresponding results.
+We can see that using \xzhangadd{NB} models yields estimated coefficients comparable to our baseline results.
 Then, we re-run Eq. \ref{eq1} with specifications of the census-tract-year (or traffic-segment-year) specific linear time trend to allow census tracts (or traffic segments) with different linear changing patterns in the outcome variables around January $6^{th}$, 2020.
-As shown in the second row of Table \ref{tab:Robustness check results: alternative model specifications}, the estimated coefficients are similar to those of our baseline results.
-Besides, instead of weighing all census tracts or traffic segments identically as in our baseline analysis, we weight each census tract by its prior ridesourcing demand.
-For example, when estimating the impact of the congestion tax on PUDO of single trips, we weigh each census tract by its average PUDO of single trips prior to the implementation of the congestion tax.
-Regarding traffic segments, we weigh them by their length.
-The third row of Table \ref{tab:Robustness check results: alternative model specifications} reports the estimated coefficients.
-We find our baseline results again hold.
+As shown in the second panel of Table \ref{tab:Robustness check results: alternative model specifications}, the estimated coefficients are similar to those of our baseline results.
+Besides, instead of weighting all census tracts or traffic segments identically as in our baseline analysis, we weight each census tract by its prior ridesourcing demand.
+For example, when estimating the impact of the congestion tax on PUDOs of single trips, we weight each census tract by its average PUDOs of single trips prior to the implementation of this tax.
+Regarding traffic segments, we weight them by their length.
+The third panel of Table \ref{tab:Robustness check results: alternative model specifications} reports the estimated coefficients.
+Again, we find our baseline results hold. \xzhangadd{In addition, we incorporate the information on weekly regular reformulated retail gasoline prices into Eq. \ref{eq1} as a control variable to see whether our baseline results may be confounded by it\footnote{\xzhangadd{The confounding effects of transit fares can be ruled out because they were stable over the study period.}}.
+As shown in the fourth panel of Table \ref{tab:Robustness check results: alternative model specifications}, the inclusion of the changes in fuel prices has little impact on our baseline results.}